mvelarde238/mv23theme/readme.txt

 2.6.1 25-07-03
 - Improve Common Settings Control to handle fields that won't be displayed in the popup container
 - Video and Share modals removed
+- Fix .sticky-posts-filter class implementation: disable on tablet and mobile

 2.6.0 25-07-02
 - Migrate Offcanvas Elements settings (!use migrator)